-Potentially Significant Impact Mitigation Measures Implementing Action Timing of Implementation Responsible Department or Agency Compliance Verification event to ensure their integrity.
+Potentially Significant Impact Mítigatíon Measures Implementing Action Timing of Implementation Responsible Department or Agency Compliance Verification event to ensure their integrity. ę.
 Reconstruct or reline all existing stormwater conveyances and check dam structures that are constructed or lined with limestone rock using non-limestone material (greenstone, breccias, greywacke, metabasalt), available at the Quarry.
 Regularly inspect all stormwater and erosion controls, especially before and following qualifying rain events.
 Inspections shall be documented and periodically reported.
-Any violations shall be corrected immediately. • Provide adequate erosion control training to all equipment operators, site superintendants, and managers to ensure that stormwater and erosion controls are maintained and remain effective.
+Any violations shall be corrected immediately.
+Provide adequate erosion control training to all equipment operators, site superintendants, and managers to ensure that stormwater and erosion controls are maintained and remain effective.
 Use only jute netting or other suitable replacement for erosion control in the PCRA; no plastic monofilament shall be used for erosion control or other purposes, as California Red Legged Frogs and other wildlife may become entangled in it.
 Ensure that all stormwater, erosion, and sediment control BMPs are installed, inspected, maintained, and repaired under the direction of either a California certified engineer, geologist, or landscape architect, an American Institute of Hydrology registered professional hydrologist, or a certified erosion control specialist.
 Mitigation Measure 4.10-2b: EMSA Interim Stormwater Monitoring Plan.
 The Applicant shall develop a stormwater sampling plan that would supplement preexisting surface water monitoring required by General Industrial Storm Water and Sand and Gravel NPDES Permit and be designed specifically to monitor surface water during reclamation activities in active and inactive excavation and backfill areas.
 The purpose of this plan is to evaluate performance of temporary BMPs and completed reclamation phases at the EMSA and to identify areas that are sources of selenium (measured on total recoverable basis), sediment, or high TDS.
-At a minimum, the plan shall require the Applicant to inspect BMPs and collect water samples for analysis of TDS and metals, including selenium, within 24 hours after a qualifying rain event and sample non-stormwater discharges when they occur.
-If elevated selenium, sediment, or TDS is identified through sample analysis, the Applicant shall identify the Develop a stormwater sampling plan per MM 4.10-2b to evaluate performance of temporary BMPs and completed reclamation phases Prior to October 1 st 2012, submit the Stormwater Monitoring Plan to the Planning Manager for review and approval Stormwater testing results shall be submitted to Planning Manager on a monthly basis between October 15 and April 15 of each year.
-If a qualifying Planning Office
+At a minimum, the plan shall require the Applicant to inspect BMPs and collect water samples for analysis of TDS and Develop a stormwater sampling plan per MM 4.10-2b to evaluate performance of temporary BMPs and completed reclamation phases Monitoring Plan to the Planning Manager for review and approval Stormwater testing results shall be submitted to Planning Planning Office metals, including selenium, within 24 hours after a qualifying rain event and sample non-stormwater discharges when they occur.
+If elevated selenium, sediment, or TDS is identified through sample analysis, the Applicant shall identify the Manager on a monthly basis between October 15 and April 15 of each year.
+If a qualifying